abheetsharma09/python-core-to-ds/README.md

 # 🐍 Python Beginner Projects

 Welcome to my repository of Python projects!
-This is where I document my 10-hour marathon and transition from basic syntax to Object-Oriented Programming (OOP).
+This is where I document my journey from basic syntax to Object-Oriented Programming (OOP) and using some File Handling Library(JSON, CSV).

 ## 🚀 Learning Project
 - [x] **01_Log_Analyzer**: File I/O, String Parsing, and Report Generation.